+Once again I was overwhelmed by the response to the competition, which was seen by more than FIVE THOUSAND people!
 Tricia Craven from North Yorkshire in the UK was first out of the hat and won signed paperback copies of the books.
 Sue Long Billings from Maryland in the US was the first reader outside the UK to be picked, and Sue won ebook versions of both books.

+Thanks to everyone who liked and shared the competition and I'm sorry if you weren't lucky this time.
+But don't worry, I have plenty more competitions and special offers planned!
 Speaking of which, Into the Storm, the third Riverdale book, is just 99p in the UK and 99 cents in the US this week, a huge saving on its normal list price.

 The book follows the adventures of Poppy and Scarlett as they spend a week at Oaklands Trekking Centre in the Forest of Dean.